arora-aditya/now/README.md

+---
+title: Now | Aditya Arora
+---
 # nownownow

 > For more information on the nownownow project see [here](https://nownownow.com/about)

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: October 14th 6:54pm EST`
+`Last Updated: October 15th 5:55pm EST`

 ## What I'm doing now
-- At the time of writing this I have been up straight for 33 hours catching up on all the stuff I wrote below.
-I should say that I've used this time more well spent than any other continuous chunk of time in the last 6 weeks, or 22 weeks if you count my internship where I was working and sleeping.
 - I'm trying to get a job, hoping and trying really hard to go to California (Don't know how it's going to work out though)
 - I'm preparing for interviews some Data Science, some Software Developer
+  - Just wrecked on of the data science interview smh
-- I'm working for [Prof Fakhri Karray](https://uwaterloo.ca/electrical-computer-engineering/about/people/karray) as a URA until December'18, it's going pretty slow to be very honest, kinda like the best paying easiest gig ever
+- I'm working for [Prof Fakhri Karray](https://uwaterloo.ca/electrical-computer-engineering/about/people/karray) as a URA until December'18, it's going pretty slow to be very honest but am getting paid by term so I guess it's okay
 - I'm also preparing for midterms as part of my Computer Engineering major at UW
     - **ECE 222 - Digital Computers:** Now understood ARM ISA, but still have shit ton of practice to do.
 It's way better than what I thought of it earlier
     - **ECE 250 - Algorithms and Data Structures:** Did a good portion of the assignment, still need to cross reference with the professor's solutions to make sure I did them right.
 Still need to read up on all the different data structures tho